LiveHelperChat/doc/docs/bot/rasa-integration.md

 title: Integrating Rasa into Live Helper Chat (chatbot)
 ---

 Rasa is just AI bot which does all the hard work.
-Integration once you have rasa is dead simple.
-Once you have `Rasa` running.
+Integration once you have `Rasa` running is dead simple.

 We will need few things